allenh1/YaSh/README.md

 Usage:
 ======
-To run the installed shell, just type "hsh" in your terminal.
+To run the installed shell, just type "yash" in your terminal.

 ```
  $ yash